T2201 Disability Tax Credit Application Form (Updated February 2024)

 Additionally, the CRA website offers a variety of alternate formats (digital audio, electronic text, Braille, and large print) for all their documents and content to ensure that persons with impairments have access to the information they need.

 Furthermore, The CRA has recently developed a new digital application for the disability tax credit, which medical practitioners can use to fill out their portion of the T2201 form (Part B).
-After which, it can be printed out and returned to the applicant for completion and submission.
+After that, it can be printed out and returned to the applicant for completion and submission.
 The new digital application can be found at canada.ca/dtc-digital-application.

 If at any point you require additional assistance you can also call the CRA @ 1-(800)-959-8281 for more information.